therajat08/rajatblog/content/blog/learning-react-base-features-and-syntax-2.md

 ---
 ### Understanding children property

-Last we learnt how to pass values to our component using props.
+In the last article, we learnt how to pass values to our component using props.
 We can do this in another way.
 We can give simple text or HTML between opening and closing tags of our components in our **App.js**.
 To access this we use `props.children` in **Food.js**.

 ```javascript
 // App.js